skyscrapers/terraform-codedeploy/README.md

 ```

 ## deployment-group-ec2tag
 Create an deployment group for a codedeploy app.
-This module will filter for tags and by default will filter for environment so you will need to add a tag to your instances called environment with the value matching the environment passed to this module
+This module will filter for tags

 ### Available variables
  * [`environment`]: String(required): Environment where your codedeploy deployment group is used for